AmalDevHaridevan/envpool_wrapper/README.md

 # envpool_wrapper
 Envpool wrapper for Envs written in Python.
-This module defines a protocol, allowing to wrap aribitrary environments written in Python to be executed using envpool API.
+This module defines a protocol, allowing to wrap aribitrary environments written in Python to be executed using ```envpool``` API.
+Wrapped environments can be used just like ```gym``` envs, or in a similar manner to ```envpool``` envs.
+This wrapping makes your environment comaptible with ```torchrl``` ```MultiThreadedEnvWrapper```. https://pytorch.org/rl/main/reference/generated/torchrl.envs.MultiThreadedEnv.html

 # Envpool
 To learn about Envpool, see https://github.com/sail-sg/envpool

 # Benefits of Envpool
 Envpool allows fast multithreaded execution of environments.
 This is typically faster than parallelization using multiple processes, and allows to fully utilize cpu resources.
+Envpool allows to massively parllelize Deep Reinforcement Learning training.

 # Benchmark
 TODO